ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.10 =
+* Added column to tag list to show tag IDs

 = 6.2.9 =
 * Added new option to display updated date as tooltip when hovering over links, separating it from showing link updated flag